bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-10.md

 1. `currentRoom` is not available in `Command`
 2. `command` is now `this`

-To fix this, pass the Player object to processCommand and all command implementation methods (goRoom, printHelp, quit, etc) and remove the command parameter.
+To fix this, add a Player parameter to processCommand and the command implementation methods (goRoom, printHelp, quit, etc) that need the currentRoom and remove the command parameter.
 The command parameter is no longer needed, as we are within the Command class.
-Thus, processCommand should start like this:
+Thus, processCommand in Command should start like this:

 ```java
 public String processCommand(Player player)